-As the most widely used and fastest developing new energy generation technology, wind power has been developed and applied on a large scale in the world.
+Wind power is the most widely used and rapidly growing renewable energy technology.
+It has been adopted on a large scale globally.

-The wind power generation capacity was 405.7 billion kw · h, breaking through 400 billion kw · h for the first time, accounting for 5.5% of the total power generation.
+Wind power generation reached a record high of 405.7 billion KW · h, surpassing 400 billion KW · h for the first time and contributing 5.5% to the total power generation.

-Wind power has become an important part of the new power supply in some countries.
+Wind power has become a crucial part of the energy mix in some countries.

-With the increasing consensus of the global development of renewable energy, wind power will play a more important role in the future energy power system.
+As the global focus shifts towards renewable energy, wind power will play an increasingly important role in the future energy system.

-The surface strengthening process of the gear ring mainly uses the medium frequency induction quenching and nitriding, and a few manufacturers use the carburizing quenching process as the surface strengthening means.
+Surface strengthening of the gear ring is primarily achieved through medium frequency induction quenching and nitriding, while some manufacturers use carburizing quenching as a surface strengthening method.

-Generally speaking, the process parameters are divided into thermal parameters (including heating temperature, heating time and heating speed) and electrical parameters (including frequency, surface power and current).
+There are several factors that affect induction hardening, including thermal parameters (heating temperature, heating time, and speed) and electrical parameters (frequency, surface power, and current).

-This post expounds the function of frequency factor in preventing the cracking of gear ring by medium frequency induction quenching through the combination test of process parameters.
+This article focuses on the role of frequency in preventing cracking in gear rings through medium-frequency induction quenching by examining the impact of various process parameters.